eastknowledge/ipython-intro/README.rst

 Introduction
 ------------
-These are notebooks I used during an Introduction to IPython Notebook talk I gave.
+These are notebooks I used during an Introduction to IPython Notebook talk I gave for EAST Knowledge (http://eastknow.org).
 I used IPython Notebook v2.0 for the talk, but I don't think I used any advanced features that require a particular version.

 Using
 -----